hyosung11/Launch-School/Courses/journal.md

 14:35 Working on the cheat sheet.
 I think I want to take the written assessment and see how I do.

 14:48 Time to get the kids.
 I studied well today.
 Okay.

+## 20211028 목요일

+11:04 After study session with Laurent and getting onto the Discord server with European folks.

+12:49 Reviewing glossary and filling out my cheat sheet.
+I got a list of questions with answers from Jonathan Bouren to review.
+Ready to take a break for lunch.